professornaite/intro-to-mplusautomation/README.md

 Click "New Directory" --\> New Project --\> Name your project (Perhaps "Intro to MplusAutomation")

 Before you click "Create Project," save your project.
 It'll save as a folder.
-**THIS IS IMPORTANT.** If your file path is too long (longer than 90 characters), then Mplus cuts off the filepath and will not run your syntax.
+**THIS IS IMPORTANT.** If your file path is too long (longer than 90 characters), Mplus cuts off the filepath and will not run your syntax.
-Move all your Lab 1 Materials into this new project folder you have created.
+Move all the materials found on Github into this new project folder you created.

 ### Step 3: Create an R-markdown document